 Committee membership and its powers are set out in the SWSSWA.
-Membership is prescribed in the following manner: elected or appointed social work members; elected or appointed social service work members; and public members appointed by the Lieutenant Governor in Council.
-In the past year composition of the Committee from January to September 2009 consisted of: 2 public members, two elected social work Council members, one elected social service work Council member, and one appointed social service work member.
-As of September 2009 to December 31, 2009, composition of the Committee consisted of 2 public members, two elected social service work Council members, one elected social work Council member, and one appointed social work member.
+Membership is prescribed in the following manner: elected or appointed social work members, elected or appointed social service work members, and public members appointed by the Lieutenant Governor in Council.
+In the past year, composition of the Committee from January to December consisted of: 2 public members, two elected social service work Council members, one elected social work Council member and one appointed social work member.

-The SWSSWA does not set out specific educational requirements for professional members of the Committee.
-As such, it is not known if any social service work members obtained international credentials.
+The SWSSWA does not set out specific educational requirements for members of the Committee.
+As such, it is not known if any of the members of the Committee obtained international educational credentials.